Firestorm108/Purple-Mist-Generator/journal.md

+---
+title: "Purple Mist Machine"
+author: "Sidd"
+description: "A corona discharge generator for cool visuals using a 20 stage cockroft walton mulitplier!"
+created_at: "2024-7-08"
+---

 <h1>July 8th</h1>

 First, I thought of the parts I would need and researched the circuit overall.
 I watched lots of youtube videos and read lots of things.
 I ended up going with a 6V DC PSU because the transformer that you'll hear about in a second was originally powered by 4 AA batteries in series, a 6V input and 2KV output transformer that I salvaged from a goodwill UVC wand for the overall input power.
 I went with ceramic capacitors rated for 5KV and a capacitance of 1nF, diodes rated for 5KV and 200mA.
 I also went with decently thick wire.
 After that, I started work on the schematic.
 It took me a while to really get it down even though it doesn't look like a lot, and I'm pretty proud of my first real PCB that wasn't a breakout board.